-The master bedroom feels thoroughly "serene, calming, and grounding," with a mattress on the floor made with relaxed and cozy linens.
-Geffen explains that she and her partner "don't like any fuzziness or clutter, but adding artwork on the floor, a place for my favorite clothing items accessories visible, and unframed flea market art," makes the bedroom feel down to earth and cuddle-friendly.
+The master bedroom feels thoroughly serene, calming, and grounding, with a mattress on the floor made with relaxed and cozy linens.
+"We don't like any fuzziness or clutter, but adding artwork on the floor, a place for my favorite clothing items accessories visible, and unframed flea market art," Geffen explains.

 This low-slung linen chair is a light, portable, and sophisticated in an unassuming way.
 It also functions like a beach chair, so you may have a hard time getting up once you get comfortable lounging on it.

 Gold or brass lighting is the best kind of accent piece to incorporate for a subtle touch of elegance that doesn't feel ostentatious.
 We love this simple yet high-shine sconce.